street-address-rb/street-address/README.md

 Parses a string returning a normalized Address object.
 When the string is not an US address it returns nil.

-This is a port of the perl module [Geo::StreetAddress::US](https://github.com/timbunce/Geo-StreetAddress-US) originally written by Schuyler D. Erle.
+This is a port of the perl module [Geo::StreetAddress](https://github.com/timbunce/Geo-StreetAddress-US) originally written by Schuyler D. Erle.

 ## Ruby Version
-StreetAddress::US version 2+ is designed to work with ruby 2+.
+StreetAddress version 2+ is designed to work with ruby 2+.
 It may work with ruby 1.9.3, but will not work with ruby 1.8.x.
 If you need this to work pre ruby 2.0 please use gem version 1.0.6 or below.

 ## Installation